Become a SNAP authorized market

 Photo identification and Social Security card for all owners, partners, and corporate officers, unless the market is owned by a government agency.
 In cases where a farmers market is owned by a non-profit cooperative, the cooperative may designate a single “responsible official,” and provide such information solely for that person.

-USDA FNS Completed Certification and Signature Statement, which is received after submitting the application online.
+USDA FNS signed Certification and Signature Statement, which is received after submitting the application online.

 Any business licenses you may have for doing business at your location, under the current owner’s name (this is optional for farmers markets located on temporary sites).